-Warm Apple Cinnamon Protein Oatmeal
+Warm Apple Cinnamon Oatmeal (Packed with Protein!)

-Warm Apple Cinnamon Protein Oatmeal
+Apple Cinnamon Oatmeal

 Meet my favorite fall breakfast!

 I love, love, love this bowl and I’m super excited to share its deliciousness with all of you.
 It’s thick, creamy, warm and full of apple-cinnamon flavor.
 I usually top mine with a drizzle of almond butter and chopped pecans, which I highly recommend.
-But in a pinch feel free to use whatever you have on hand – peanut butter, yogurt, walnuts or almonds.
-Just one serving is so satisfying and always keeps me full ’til lunch with plenty of fiber and protein.
+I also love adding just half a scoop of vanilla protein powder.

 - Using a half scoop of protein is the perfect amount to add to oatmeal, to make it super delicious, but not give it a funny texture.
 A half scoop of your average protein powder has about 12g of protein.
 PLUS, they come in all kinds of fun flavors!

-- Definitely stir the powder in right at the end, after cooking.
+- Definitely stir the protein powder in right at the end, after cooking.
 This makes it really creamy and doesn’t make your protein powder chunky.
 Add extra liquid (almond milk or water) for desired consistency.

-I hope you all love this bowl of apple cinnamon protein oatmeal as much as I do!
+I hope you all love this bowl of apple cinnamon oatmeal as much as I do!
 It’s: